 Mr Taalas enumerated the weather anomalies within the last ten years and at the start of 2020.

-- He noted that January 2020 is the warmest on record, and the previous winter has been mild in the Northern Hemisphere;
+- He noted that January 2020 is the warmest on record, and the previous winter has been mild in the Northern Hemisphere.

 - Ongoing warming in the Arctic, ice melts, and fracturing of a glacier;

-- Australian bushfires and record temperatures from 2018 to 2019 reached 41.0 C on December 18, 2019;
+- Australian bushfires and record temperatures from 2018 to 2019 reached 41.0°C on December 18, 2019.

-- Heat records in several European countries like France, Germany, the United Kingdom, and Finland, which recorded a high of 33.2 C in the capital Helsinki;
+- Heat records in several European countries like France, Germany, the United Kingdom, and Finland, which recorded a high of 33.2°C in the capital Helsinki;

-- High levels of fire activity in high latitude regions, including Siberia and Alaska and some parts of the Arctic where fires are an “extremely rare” occurrence; South America since 2010, and Indonesia since 2015;
+- High levels of fire activity in high latitude regions, including Siberia and Alaska and some parts of the Arctic, where fires are an “extremely rare” occurrence; South America since 2010, and Indonesia since 2015;

 The human cost of climate change

 The report says that the heatwaves in 2019 led to over 100 deaths in Japan and 1,462 deaths in France.
-The number of Dengue virus cases also increased in 2019 due to higher temperatures, which makes it easy for mosquitos to transmit the disease.
+The number of Dengue virus cases also increased in 2019 due to higher temperatures, which makes it easy for mosquitoes to transmit the disease.

 It’s Time to Aim High